2025–26 Western Football League

-The 2025–26 Western Football League season (known as the 2025–26 Jewson Western Football League for sponsorship reasons) will be the 124th in the history of the Western Football League, a football competition in England.
+The 2025–26 Western Football League season (known as the 2025–26 Jewson Western Football League for sponsorship reasons) was the 124th in the history of the Western Football League, a football competition in England.
 Teams are divided into two divisions: the Premier and the First.

 The constitution was announced on 15 May 2025.

 The Premier Division (step 5) will promote two clubs; one as champions and one via a four-team play-off.

 Premier Division

-The Premier Division remains at 20 clubs after Portishead Town and Brixham were promoted to the Southern League Division One South, Ilfracombe Town were relegated to the South West Peninsula League Premier Division East, and Welton Rovers were relegated to the First Division.
+The Premier Division remained at 20 clubs after Portishead Town and Brixham were promoted to the Southern League Division One South, Ilfracombe Town were relegated to the South West Peninsula League Premier Division East, and Welton Rovers were relegated to the First Division.

 Four new clubs joined the division: